-Right now I’m working on finishing a memoir about my mother- what it means to be a daughter of a manic mind, and how her recent death has changed our relationship.
+I’ve been writing a memoir about my mother- what it means to be a daughter of a manic mother, and how mania trickles down, becoming either a driving force for creativity or a stumbling stone.
+And, how my mother’s death has changed, but hasn’t ended our relationship.

-It’s a complicated, conflicted relationship, and writing about it helps me understand it better, helps me understand me better.
+The mother-daughter relationship is a complicated, conflicted one, and writing about it helps us understand it better, and helps me understand myself better.

 Meanwhile, the writing feels messy.
 However, I’ve found some tools to help bring order to the chaos.
-As I write toward my goal of bringing completion to this work during the month of May I’ll share some helpful ways I’m working through my struggles.
-And prompts to get you going, or keep you writing. have you tried ekphrasis?
-It’s a lovely Greek word for art that speaks out.
-Employing ekphrasis can make your writing more vivid, and more enticing.
-Follow me and I’ll show you how.
+As I write about this during the month of May I’ll share some helpful ways I’m working through my struggles, and offer prompts to get you going, or keep you writing.